 PLEASE READ BEFORE APPLYING

-All applicants must apply by close of day on September 20, 2018 to be considered for this position.
+All applicants must apply online by close of day on November 28, 2018 to be considered for this position.
 All applicants must submit an application online, which includes: cover letter, resume and three (3) references.

 All External Applicants (including applicants currently employed by Cornell Cooperative Extension in Associations other than the Association advertising this career opportunity) must submit his/her application materials via the "APPLY" button located within this job posting.